mercure-imaging/mercure/docs/usage.rst

 Configuring targets
 -------------------

-Target nodes that should receive processed and routed DICOM series (via DICOM or SFTP connection) can be defined and configured on the "Targets" page.
+Target nodes that should receive processed and routed DICOM series (via DICOM, DICOM+TLS or SFTP connection) can be defined and configured on the "Targets" page.
 The first page shows an overview of the currently configured targets.
 By clicking on an individual item, you can see the target details (e.g., IP address and port).
 You can test if the target can be reached by clicking the "Test" button, which will try to ping the server and open a connection (via C-Echo or SFTP).

 .. image:: ui_targets.png
    :width: 550px